hmcts/azure-policy/policies/storage_account_soft_delete/README.md

 | ------------------------ | -------------- | ----------------------------------------------------------------------------- |
 | `minimumRetentionDays`   | `14`           | Minimum required soft delete retention period, in days                        |

+`nonProductionIdentifiers` remains as a deprecated, unused parameter for compatibility with the existing Azure Policy definition.
+Azure Policy does not allow parameters to be removed during an update.
+CNP assignments do not need to provide a value for it.

 ## Exemptions

 Send a pull request to the relevant assignment file under [assignments](https://github.com/hmcts/azure-policy/tree/HEAD/assignments) with justification if a storage account needs to be excluded via `notScopes`.